 3.3.1 The ABC buss supplies the voltages (B1 and B2) and FAI control to compatible accessory boards.
-By using the appropriate cables (see section 3.3.4), one or two independent voltage sources can be connected to accessory boards.
+B1 is supplied through pins 5 and 6 while B2, if used, is supplied through pins 7 and 8 of each connector.
+By using the appropriate cables, one or two independent voltage sources can be connected to the PD8(F) for distribution to it's outputs.